Encouraging student achievement through a wide range of extracurricular activities

 The Higher Education Achievement Report (HEAR) is a personalised electronic document bringing together a student’s academic and extracurricular achievements during their time at university.
-HEAR was launched in the UK with 18 institutions, so it is a respected and nationally recognised document for students to show prospective employers.
-LSBU Business School are leading the way in offering students a very wide range of officially badged extracurricular HEAR Activities.
+HEAR was launched in the UK with 18 institutions and is a respected and nationally recognised document for students to show prospective employers.
+LSBU Business School are leading the way in offering students a wide range of official extracurricular HEAR activities.

 The more students do, the more they’ll gain from the experience, and the more employable they’ll be within the job market.
 HEAR gives students many more experiences and interesting stories for when they come to graduate and look for a full-time permanent position.
-It provides students with evidence of what they’ve done whilst at university, and will help with developing confidence and employability skills.
+It provides students with evidence of what they’ve done whilst at university, and will help develop confidence and skills that make them more employable.

-HEAR activities range from being a Business Solutions Centre adviser to achieving a certificate in Enterprise, but also other rewarding and invaluable activities such as learning a new language, or join a leadership book club.
+HEAR activities range from being a Business Solutions Centre adviser to achieving a certificate in Enterprise, and include many other rewarding and invaluable activities such as learning a new language, or joining a leadership book club.

-A number of alumni have already benefitted from HEAR, so why not read about their experiences below.
+A number of alumni have already benefited from HEAR, you can read about their experiences below.

-I would advise to everybody not to lose a chance to study foreign language and gain an additional certificate to your degree which you can put in your CV.
+I would advise everybody not to lose the chance to study foreign language and gain an additional certificate to your degree which you can put on your CV.
 It was during my studies for an MSc International Finance degree at LSBU that I decided to attend Spanish courses because I was interested in Spanish culture and many employers today require additional European languages.Nataliia Amerbekova, MSc International Finance student

 Business Hackathons are a fun way to challenge your knowledge and skills to solve real-life business problems, improve your communication skills, having an insight on different aspect of business other than your studies and it’s a great way of making friends with students from other courses.
 I highly recommend it to all students to go at least once and try it.Daniele Nebiolo, BA (Hons) Accounting and Finance student